 Our key priority is to ensure that (pupil's name) is as successful as possible and is able to achieve (his/her) full potential.
-I would hope that, upon reflection you are able to support this decision in line with the Local Authority and Government policy that holidays should be restricted to the 13 weeks school holidays except in exceptional circumstances.
+I would hope that, upon reflection you are able to support this decision in line with the local authority and government policy that leave should be restricted to the 13 weeks school holidays except in exceptional circumstances.